n-seki/SharedElementSamples/README.md

 ### Fragment to Fragment transition with Picasso
 - Picasso
-- ViewBiding(require Android Studio 3.6↑）
+- ViewBinding(require Android Studio 3.6↑）

 Navigation Component is no used.